-- Receives the ball - takes a touch to the side - pass ball back.
+- Receive the ball - takes a touch to the side - pass ball back.

-- Receives the ball - takes a touch forward - pass the ball back.
+- Receive the ball - takes a touch forward - pass the ball back.

-- Receives the ball - takes the touch inside and plays it back with the other foot.
+- Receive the ball - takes the touch inside and plays it back with the other foot.